-GENERAL WATER FILTER
+WATER FILTER

-Electric generating sets can be equipped with an optional cooling system filter (corrosion resistor).
-This filter is a unit which directs coolant from the system through a filtering and treating device.
-It softens water, neutralizes acidity and protects against corrosion by the use of a replaceable chemically activated filtering element.
+Some generator sets are equipped with a cooling system filter (corrosion resistor).
+This unit directs coolant from the system through a filtering and treating device.
+It softens water, neutralizes acidity and protects against corrosion with a replaceable, chemically-activated filter element.
 In addition, the unit contains a sacrificial metal plate which arrests pitting of metals in the system by electro-chemical action.
 Exact location of filter will vary because of other optional equipment which may also be installed.
+See Figure 10.